Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 Miscellaneous

-Court appointed counsel shall make every reasonable effort to contact the Juvenile not later than the end of the 1st working day after appointment and to interview the Juvenile as soon as practicable.
+Court appointed counsel shall make every reasonable effort to contact the juvenile not later than the end of the first working day after appointment and to interview the juvenile as soon as practicable.
+Contacting the juvenile in detention may be by personal visit (including contact during a detention hearing), by phone, or by video teleconference.
+Court appointed counsel shall contact the juvenile no less than once every ten working days while the juvenile remains in detention.

 A court may replace an attorney if the appointed attorney does not make an effort to interview the Juvenile by the end of the 7th working day or does not interview the Juvenile as soon as possible, or may sanction said attorney for violation of those provisions.